Patrick Rothfuss: Writing

-In 2006, Rothfuss sold his novel The Name of the Wind to DAW Books, which was released in 2007.
+In 2006, Rothfuss sold his novel The Name of the Wind to DAW Books; the book was released in 2007.
 It won a Quill Award (for Science Fiction, Fantasy and Horror) and was listed among Publishers Weeklys Books of the Year.
 It also won an Alex Award in 2008.
 An illustrated tenth anniversary edition was published in 2017.
 Its sequel, The Wise Man's Fear, was published in March 2011 and reached No. 1 on the New York Times Hardback Fiction Best Seller list.

-The Slow Regard of Silent Things, an illustrated novella, was published in October 2014 as a companion story for The Kingkiller Chronicle, centering on the character Auri.
+The Slow Regard of Silent Things, a novella illustrated by Nate Taylor, was published in October 2014 as a companion story for The Kingkiller Chronicle; the novella centers on the character Auri.

 Rothfuss has also released two stories set in the same world as The Kingkiller Chronicle in anthologies.
 The first was "How Old Holly Came To Be", published in Unfettered in June 2013.
 The second was the novella The Lightning Tree, released in Rogues in June 2014, featuring the character Bast.
 The whole anthology was nominated for the 2015 World Fantasy Award for Best Anthology.

+"The Lightning Tree" was later expanded and published in 2024 as a standalone novella, The Narrow Road Between Desires.
+Nate Taylor returned to illustrate it.

+Taylor and Rothfuss also collaborated on two The Princess and Mr. Whiffle books, which are "a dark twist on the classic children’s picture-book".
+The first volume released in 2010, and its sequel in 2013, both by Subterranean Press.